 That summer, I had an awesome time revisiting a beloved childhood favorite every day after work.
 I’d get home, throw in a disc, step outside to smoke a bowl in my beautifully forested backyard, and then enjoy the trip down memory lane.
 I found that weed stripped away a lot of the cynicism and expectations I usually have when consuming media, making my perspective more open and malleable.
 Watching something like The Empire Strikes Back stoned was like seeing it fresh, getting genuinely upset at the Carbon Freeze scene even though I knew Han would be okay in the next film.
 It meant being blown away by the Darth Vader twist again, even though I’ve known what’s coming since childhood.
 As a result, cannabis helped me re-experience Clarissa with the innocence and immersion of a kid again.
 The so-so writing and usual tween show cheesiness wasn’t a hindrance, all that mattered was I got to rediscover a sincere labor of love from Mitchell Kriegman on its own terms.

 There was a certain magic in that daily routine of watching the show after work, and the whole summer for me has a feeling of warmth surrounding it.
 This wasn’t just because of Clarissa either, although that certainly helped.
-It was also the last summer I ever spent at my childhood home, and the last summer I spent with my remaining high school friends.
+It was also the last summer I ever spent at my childhood home, and the last I spent with my remaining high school friends.
 (The next year I opted to stay at college to take summer classes, and since then I’ve always stayed in the area.)
-I also reconnected with one of my lifelong best friends whom I had briefly lost contact with and chilled at her place a lot.
-I can’t stress enough how cherished the Summer of ‘13 is to me as a result of all these events.
-And even when I was out drinking at bars or house parties with my friends, in the back of my mind I was still looking forward to catching another episode once I got home.
-Those stupid, magnificent DVDs were like the ongoing background noise, so much so that all my memories of those three months are inextricably linked to the show.
+Every night, whether I was out drinking at bars or house parties with my friends or staying late to close down the store, in the back of my mind I was still looking forward to catching another episode once I got home.
+Those stupid, magnificent DVDs were like the ongoing background noise, so much so that all my memories of those three months are inextricably linked to it.
+This was the last hurrah of my youth before things started getting more serious in school and transitioning.

 Thus, Clarissa is the only TV program I can think of which occupies a special place of nostalgia in both my childhood and adulthood.
-Just to clarify, there are far better shows for sure, even just looking within the Nickelodeon canon.
-But nothing else that I can think of is as important to me on a personal level.
+Perhaps it’s fair to concede that there are far better shows out there, even just looking within the Nickelodeon canon.
+But nothing else that I can think of is as precious to me on a personal level.
 I will analyze the show itself in the next blog post of this series.

 The year is 2006.
-By this age, I’d stopped watching Nickelodeon regularly about two years prior, but still flipped through every now and then to watch Spongebob reruns, and in any case my sister would still watch the network, albeit rarely.
+By this age, I’d stopped watching Nickelodeon regularly about two years prior, but still flipped through every now and then to watch Spongebob reruns or out of morbid curiosity for their new programs.
 This was around the time when Nick didn’t even know what they wanted to be anymore.
 They’d put something on the air, hype it up for months as a big deal, then drop it in a year with no warning for seemingly no reason.
-We would later learn it was because they expected every show to pull Spongebob numbers immediately, and the President Cyma Zarghami wasn’t the best fit for the network to put it charitably.
+We would later learn it was because they expected every show to pull Spongebob numbers immediately, and the President, Cyma Zarghami wasn’t the best fit for the network to put it charitably.
 In the opinion of this 90’s kid, proudly watching Nick throughout my childhood, the station started going downhill from around 2000 on.
-But the Cyma Zarghami era (which coincidentally began the same year, 2006) was a runaway disaster that killed any remaining potential or goodwill the station had.
+But the Cyma Zarghami era (which coincidentally began the same year, 2006) was a runaway disaster which killed any remaining potential or goodwill the station had.
 Of course, that’s an editorial for another day…

 Exactly ten years later, I saw on the Lost Media Wiki that Just for Kicks was considered a lost program, and as a result I shared my copies to YouTube.
+Getting around the iTunes protection was a real hassle but I wanted the series to be saved–it deserved that much.
 (To this day, neither video has been flagged, indicating Nickelodeon itself doesn’t know or care about the show’s existence anymore.)
 I thought it was pretty funny how my teen crush and subsequent impulse buy literally saved something from being lost forever.
-Nobody seemed to care all that much considering this wasn’t a particularly requested media or drawn out search like what happened with “Cracks” or “the Clockman” but I found the whole situation felt like something out of a book.
-Similar to those aforementioned Clarissa Explains It All DVDs, I was probably one of a very small number who ever bought the whole series of Just for Kicks on iTunes, and they were taken off the platform relatively quickly.
+Nobody on the wiki seemed to care all that much considering this wasn’t a particularly requested media or drawn out search like what happened with “Cracks” or “the Clockman” but I found the whole situation felt like something out of a book.
+Similar to those aforementioned Clarissa Explains It All DVDs, I was probably one of a very small number who ever bought the whole series of Just for Kicks on iTunes, as they were taken off the platform relatively quickly.